obinopaul/Sentiment-Analysis-Loan-App/README.md

 The notebook contains detailed instructions and explanations of the code.

 ## Data
 The data used in this project is a collection of customer reviews of digital lending platforms in Nigeria.
-The data was collected from customer reviews of six lending platforms: 'Quickcredit'  'Carbon'  'Newcredit'  'Fairmoney'  'Branch' and 'Palmcredit' on both applestore and googleplay store where their application is hosted.
+The data was collected from customer reviews of six lending platforms: 'Quickcredit',  'Carbon',  'Newcredit',  'Fairmoney',  'Branch', and 'Palmcredit' on both applestore and googleplay store where their application is hosted.

 ## Results
 The model achieved an accuracy of 80% on the test set.
 Additionally, the model was able to classify positive, negative and neutral sentiments with good precision and recall.
 The results are visualized using various plots and charts.